-Could air purifying plants improve your air quality in Shanghai?
+Could air purifying plants improve your indoor air quality in Shanghai?

-As we spend most of our time indoors, it is important to make sure indoor air is clean.
+As we spend most of our time indoors, it is critical to keep your indoor air clean.

-Apart from outdoor pollution, other pollutants can affect indoor air quality, such as emissions from furniture and other building materials, gas from cooking, plastics and detergents etc.
+Apart from outdoor pollution, other pollutants can affect indoor air quality, such as emissions from furniture and building materials, cooking and heating gas, plastics and detergents etc.

 There are several plant and flower markets in Shanghai where you can find hundreds, if not thousands, of varieties of flowers and plants.
 These markets house many vendors under one roof, so you can usually get good prices just by doing comparison shopping, even if your bargaining skills aren't so great.

 The vendors will arrange delivery, sometimes included for free depending on the amount of your purchase.
 In case you don't have a green thumb, there are also some vendors that will rent you plants, including a monthly maintenance service, to make sure they are watered correctly.

 Besides breathing in carbon dioxide and breathing out oxygen, air purifying plants also absorb other toxins.